-Reserves policy
+Reserves Policy

 The Trustees are aware of the requirement to balance current and future needs and has an approved Reserves Policy.
 The Trustees always aim to set a balanced budget with annual income balancing annual expenditure.
-The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is \pounds 1.986m (2019 - \pounds 1.991m).
+The Trust's current level of free reserves (total funds less the amount held in fixed assets and restricted funds) is £3.823m.
 This is mainly made up of balances transferred from the predecessor schools.
-The reserves policy stipulates a minimum level of reserve of \pounds 500,000, this will be reviewed during the course of 2020/21.
+The reserves policy stipulates a minimum level of reserve of £500,000, this will be reviewed during the course of 2022/23.

-The Trustees review a medium term financial plan for the trust, which looks at the projected overall surplus of the schools over a 3-year period.
+The Trustees review a medium term financial plan for the trust, which looks at the projected overall surplus of the trust over a 5-year period.
 Based on the financial projections decisions are made to mitigate any risks of a future deficit based on projections of income and expenditure.
-The trust will develop a reserves policy during the course of the next academic year.

-Due to the accounting rules for the Local Government Pension Scheme under FRS 102, the Trust is recognising a significant pension fund deficit of £6.146m (2019 - deficit of £5.974m).
-This does not mean that an immediate liability for this amount crystallises and that such a deficit generally results in a cash flow effect in the form of employer contributions over a number of years.
+Due to the accounting rules for the Local Government Pension Scheme under FRS102, the Trust is recognising a significant pension fund deficit of £1,722,000 (2021 - deficit £9,031,000).
+This does not mean that an immediate liability for this amount crystallises and that such a deficit generally results in a cash flow effect in the form of increased employer contributions over a number of years.

-Investment policy
+Investment Policy

 The trust currently holds all its working capital within the Trusts bank accounts and does not actively invest its cash elsewhere.
-Should the Trust decide to invest its funds in future this will be on the basis of an Investment Policy which adheres to the principals outlined within the Academies Financial Handbook.
+Should the Trust decide to invest its funds in future this will be on the basis of our Investment Policy which adheres to the principals outlined within the Academy Trust Handbook.

-Principal risks and uncertainties
+Principal Risks and Uncertainties

-The Trust maintains a risk register identifying the major risks to which the Trust is exposed and identifying actions and procedures to mitigate those risks.
+Trust maintains a risk register identifying the major risks to which the Trust is exposed and identifying actions and procedures to mitigate those risks.
 A formal review of the risk management process is undertaken on an annual basis and the internal control systems and the exposure to the risks outlined are monitored by the Board of Trustees.
 The principal risks facing the Trust are those outlined below.

 As a Trust the level of financial risk is relatively low.
 Cash flows can be reliably forecast, monitored and reported.
-Staff costs make up the majority of expenditure and this is relatively stable with contingencies in place to cover such items as sickness and maternity.
+Staff costs make up the majority of expenditure and this is relatively stable with contingencies in place to cover such items as sickness and maternity / paternity leave.

-The Trust set up a separate Risk register to manage the impact and effects of Covid-19 to the Trust.
-The main areas of risk identified in the latest version of this risk register are: -
+In addition, the Trust set up a separate risk register to manage the impact and effects of Covid-19 to the Trust.
+The main areas of risk identified in the latest risk register are: -

-- The safe re-opening and continued operating of schools in the trust; - Impact of staff or pupils contracting Covid-19; and - Loss of key roles for a significant period.
+- The safe re-opening and continued operating of schools in the trust - Impact of staff or pupils contracting Covid-19; - Loss of key roles for a significant period